consumer-reports-innovation-lab/data-rights-protocol/README.md

 <img width="639" alt="Screen Shot 2021-09-23 at 3 00 58 PM" src="https://user-images.githubusercontent.com/2357755/134567840-7d41b497-0771-473a-8563-2544b1c32a1e.png">

-# Data Rights Public Working Group by Consumer Reports & MIT Media Lab
+# Data Rights Roundtable by Consumer Reports & MIT Media Lab

-The Data Rights Working Group hosted by Consumer Reports and MIT Media Lab is an event focused on exploring how to better execute consumer data rights under CCPA.
+The Data Rights Roundtable, hosted by Consumer Reports and MIT Media Lab is an event focused on exploring how to better execute consumer data rights under CCPA.
 [Register here](https://forms.gle/xJifpswrddxXNbhs7).

 Event attendees will preview and comment on a draft technical specification of a Data Rights Protocol (DRP).
 This specification defines a web protocol encoding a set of standardized request/response data flows such that End-Users can exercise Personal Data Rights provided under regulations like the California Consumer Privacy Act and other regulatory or voluntary bases, and receive affirmative responses in standardized formats.